akashacms/akashacms-blog-podcast/guide/index.html.md

 The `rootPath` field constrains the document search to a given subtree in the website.
 Leaving this off allows any document to be included in the given blog.
 If specified, this gives a directory which is the top of the tree that's searched.

 The `matchers` field lists options, where matching documents are included in blog.
 Either or both of these options can be left out, in which case all documents are included in the blog.
 Only those documents matching all the provided matcher options will be included in the blog.

-The options are:
+The `matchers` field has existed in AkashaCMS for a long time.
+More recently, with the SQLite3-based caching in AkashaRender, the `search(selector)` function allows us to define a _Document Group_ using a selector object.
+This plugin converts the `matchers` object into the `search(selector)` object in order to retrieve the documents associated with this blog.

+As of version `0.10`, the `matchers` field is now a superset of the `search(selector)` object.
+The additional fields are mapped to the `search(selector)` field.
+There is no functional difference, but the additional fields are supported for backwards compatibility.

 * `layouts` Lists one-or-more layout templates.
 Presumably one will define a _blog_ template and match on that as shown here.
 As the construct implies, you can list several templates in a comma-separated list.
 Hence, the `layout` metadata value is used not only to determine the page layout, but to select that this content file is in the blog.
 * `path` Is a regular expression to match against the file path.
 It's of course another way to get the same effect as the `rootPath` option